ELee-Wuollet13/Capstone/README.md

-Capstone day one:
+##Capstone Work Log:
+####Friday Febuary 28th
----Reviewed Ruby lessons and Marios project for areas I should focus on in the creation of my projects code.
+_Reviewed Ruby lessons and Marios project for areas I should focus on in the creation of my projects code._
----Still studying and beginning to program
+_Still studying and beginning to program_
----Add rails project for possible modification
+_Add rails project for possible modification_
----Investigate REI website: They appear to use a react frontend so I will try to do the same
----Found walkthrough for React with API Server: (https://dev.to/jerodimusprime/building-dynamic-react-apps-with-database-data-3apo)
+_Investigate REI website: They appear to use a react frontend so I will try to do the same_ _Found walkthrough for React with API Server: (https://dev.to/jerodimusprime/building-dynamic-react-apps-with-database-data-3apo)_
----Spent Friday evening discussing needs and priorities with employee contact
+_Spent Friday evening discussing needs and priorities with employee contact_ _Planning and white-boarding_

----Planning and white-boarding
+####Thursday march 5th
+_Began building rails Database_

 # _Capstone REI Rental_